 What will I study?

-At Agnes Scott, students can take courses in economics and in organizational management.
+At Agnes Scott, students can take courses in economics and in business management.
 Economics is the study of how society allocates scarce resources.
-Organizational management is the study of how businesses and non-profit organizations are structured and how they interact with each other, with their customers, and with the government.
+Business management is the study of how for-profit and non-profit organizations are structured and how they interact with each other, with their customers and clients, and with the government.

-The department offers three majors: Economics, Economics & Organizational Management and Mathematics-Economics.
+The department offers three majors: Economics, Business Management and Mathematics-Economics.
 Economics majors learn how to use theories and data analysis techniques to analyze current economic issues within the U.S. and internationally.
-Economics & Organizational Management majors acquire a solid foundation in economics and management theory and develop the management skills needed for today's business world.
+Business Management majors acquire a solid foundation in management theory and develop the management skills needed for today's business world.
 Mathematics-Economics majors get a deep background in both mathematical and economic theory that prepares them for analytical jobs or for graduate study.
-The department offers a minor in Economics and a minor in Organizational Management.
+The department offers a minor in Economics and a minor in Business Management.

 Why should I study economics at Agnes Scott?

 Most of our students supplement their on-campus education with internship and research opportunities in the Atlanta area.
 Some students intern at the Federal Reserve Bank or at commercial banks and stockbrokers while others intern at non-profit organizations.
-All of our Economics & Organizational Management majors participate in a hands-on, semester-long group project that illustrates how theory translates into practice.
+All of our Business Management majors participate in a hands-on, semester-long group project that illustrates how theory translates into practice.

 - Supportive Learning Environment